 Take into account getting a paint finish and see if it can limit your efforts of using a mechanical lock on the safe.
 You need to get ride of the painted area previously if you connect it with metal.

 Is my gun safe EMP proof?

 Yes, it is possible for guns to be affected by an electromagnetic pulse.
-It is very important that when you store firearms you store them in a place that does not have any electronic devices around or anything made with aluminum.
+It is very important that when you store firearms, you store them in a place without any electronic devices or anything made with aluminum.

 Are guns affected by EMP?

 The material needed to protect firearms from EMP is steel.
-Your firearm should be stored inside of a safe that contains steel because it will not be affected by EMP if the electricity goes out.
-All of the metal-containing locking appliances that can store a gun will help with protecting against an electromagnetic pulse.
+Your firearm should be stored inside a safe that contains steel because it will not be affected by EMP if the electricity goes out.
+All the metal-containing locking appliances that can store a gun will help protect against an electromagnetic pulse.

 EMPs pose a potential risk to the electronics in your gun safe.
 While many safes aren't built to withstand an EMP, there are steps you can take to add protection.